Any such products covered by the previous MAPP numbers, and which are already on farm, can be used until 31st October 2023.

 The changes on the new labels are important and we would ask that the restrictions of the new MAPP labels are observed and used for the previous labels too.

-Labels for broadacre grassland products containing clopyralid will begin to change during 2022 and certainly from 1st January 2023.
-This update is happening to mitigte against the risk of herbicide residues ending up in manures and composts where they might be used where sensitive plants are grown.
+The label changes are designed to mitigate against the risk of herbicide residues ending up in manures and composts which might be used where sensitive plants are grown.

-- More manure will be leaving farm of production for use elsewhere as interest in its use grows.
+1. Manure is more likely to be leaving the farm of production for use elsewhere as interest in its use grows.
 For example, peat-based composts are being phased out and new raw materials are being substituted in such as animal manures.

-- Use of mulches and not digging in manures is practiced by a growing number of gardeners which can lead to longer break-down times of plant material and any clopyralid residues if present.
+2. Use of mulches and not digging in manures is practiced by a growing number of gardeners, which can lead to longer break-down times of plant material and any clopyralid residues, if present.

-Under no circumstances should manure resulting from the use of these products be supplied to gardeners or allotment holders, or commercial compost producers i.e. there must be no off-farm sale or supply, as sensitive plants may be affected by residues in the manure.
+*Under no circumstances should this manure be supplied to gardeners, allotment holders, or commercial compost producers i.e. there must be no off-farm sale or supply, as sensitive plants may be affected by clopyralid residues in the manure.